The Truth About Septic Drain and Leach Field Failures

 According to the U.S. Environmental Protection Agency (US EPA), 90% of septic systems stop working because of septic drain field failure.

 That’s Right!
 90% of the time the US EPA, an agency that regulates over 78 million septic systems annually, clearly states that the septic problem is:

-Now that you know Septic Systems Fail because of the ‘Soil Around’ the system, and not actually because the system fails itself (pipes, tank, etc.).
-Let me inform you why the soil around your system is preventing it from functioning properly.
+Now that you know Septic Systems Failed because of the ‘Soil Around’ the system, and not actually because the system failed because of buildup in your drain lines.
+Let me inform you why the soil under your pipes is preventing it from functioning properly.
 Hard Pan Soil which is what happens when sodium mixes with your soil creating a barrier for wastewater to drain.

-Remember: The US EPA States 90% of septic drain field problems occur from the soil around the system!
+Remember: The US EPA States 90% of septic failures occur in your Drain Field or Leach Field.

 It’s just dirt, right?
 Allow me to introduce a fancy term industry folk, like us, use: Hard-Pan Soil